dylanthackeray/toronto_flood_cat_model/README.md

 and code comments.
 You should be able to disagree with a choice and modify it.

 **Uncertainty quantification over point estimates:**
-If tail behavior is uncertain (it is), that uncertainty appears in credible intervals.
+If tail behavior is uncertain (it is), that uncertainty appears in the model.
 No false precision.

 **Modular improvement:**
 V1 is a stationary baseline.
-Each component (frequency, severity, loss) can be upgraded independently as better data or models emerge.
+Each component (frequency, severity, loss) can and will be upgraded as better data emerges and as I progress throughout my undergrad.

 **Physical reasoning:**
 Priors and thresholds are grounded in hydrology and watershed characteristics, not just